distributedlife/distributedlife.com/data/food/ramen.md

 # Soaking Kelp
 This is where our ramen journey begins.
 With a twelve hour soaking of kelp or kombu.

-> Fun Fact: In 1908 Kikunae Ikeda was trying to duplicate the flavour of Kombu and recreated Monosodium Glutamate (MSG).
+> Fun Fact: In 1908 Kikunae Ikeda was trying to duplicate the flavour of Kombu and created Monosodium Glutamate (MSG).

 I used a recipe from epicurious.com as a blueprint for this dish[1](http://www.epicurious.com/recipes/food/views/shoyu-ramen-51187270).
 I prepare this recipe over three days.
 You can make it in 24 hours but it’s less effort to work it over three days.